Nita Hontiveros-Lichauco: Animal welfare

 The Philippine Animal Welfare Society (PAWS) was founded in 1954 by Muriel Jay, a British educator who was residing in the Philippines.
 Hontiveros-Lichauco became involved in the organization as a volunteer.
 Following Jay's return to England and the departure of other key members, PAWS slipped into dormancy.
 Hontiveros-Lichauco continued her rescue work with the help of her driver and two housemaids.
 She converted part of her home into an animal sanctuary, and provided food, shelter and medical treatment for abandoned and abused animals.

 After decades of inactivity, Hontiveros-Lichauco reorganized PAWS in 1986.
 Together with a few volunteers who served as the first PAWS Board of Directors, she lobbied for the Animal Welfare Act of 1998.
 It took 13 years for the law to be passed.
 The Republic Act 8485 promoted the rights and welfare of all animals in the Philippines.

 Under her tenure as president, PAWS established an animal rehabilitation center which offered subsidized veterinary services for low-income pet owners and gave temporary shelter to rescued animals.
 PAWS also launched other programs in support of the care and humane treatment of animals.

 She wrote a monthly animal welfare column for Mr. & Ms. Magazine from 1982 to the early 2000s.

 Nita Hontiveros-Lichauco (right) at the turnover rites for her book "The Boys and the Bees" with fellow children's book author Virgilio Almario, Goethe-Institut Director Uwe Schmelter and DECS Secretary Lourdes Quisumbing.

 Other activities

 Hontiveros-Lichauco starred as Maria Clara in the theatrical production of "A Rizal Sketchbook."
 The musical remembrance of the hero from Calamba premiered on June 17, 1955, with support from chapters of the Women's International League and the Knights of Rizal.
 She also had voice acting roles for radio commercials.

 She authored a children's book titled The Boys and the Bees, which was published in 1989 by the Goethe Institute.

 Death

 Nita was president of PAWS until her death on October 11, 2020.
-Her remains rest in the crypt of Our Lady of Mount Carmel Shrine located in Mariana, Quezon City.
+Her remains rest in the crypt of Basilica of the National Shrine of Our Lady of Mount Carmel located in Mariana, Quezon City.